borgbackup/borgbackup.github.io/releases/borg-2.0.rst

 - new repository and locking implementation based on the borgstore project

-  - borgstore is a key/value store in Python, currently supporting file:, sftp:, rclone:, and s3:/b2: backends.
+  - borgstore is a key/value store in Python, currently supporting file:, REST (https/http talking to the REST server that comes with borgstore also), sftp:, rclone:, and s3:/b2: backends.
     Borgstore backends are easy to implement, so there might be even more in the future.
   - Borg uses these to implement file: and ssh: repositories and (new) sftp: and